SMILE DOG Virus πŸ” (.SMILE Files) β€” How to Remove?

 Wait for the Anti-Malware scan to complete.

-GridinSoft Anti-Malware will automatically start scanning your system for Smile dog infections and other malicious programs.
+GridinSoft Anti-Malware will automatically start scanning your PC for Smile dog infections and other malicious programs.
 This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.

 GridinSoft Anti-Malware Scanning